 Cookiecutter sharks probably rely on cunning and deceit more than anything to bite larger, more energetic prey.

 The variety of animals that cookie cutter sharks are willing to bite and attack distinguishes this from other species of shark.
-They will attack anything, including orcas, great white sharks, and even submarines.
+They will attack anything, including orcas, great white sharks, marine mammals, and even submarines.

 Once an animal approaches a cookiecutter shark, they will find the tables turned and predator becomes prey.
 Somehow, these small sharks swim up and attach themselves to the side of their prey, possibly using a vacuum.